bmwcarit/joynr/wiki/java.md

 the provider selection is a manual step in GuidedProxyBuilder between `discover()` and `buildProxy()`.

+Note: make sure to call either `buildNone()` or `buildProxy()` after a successful discovery.
+Call `buildNone()` instead of `buildProxy()` if you do not want to build a proxy for any of the discovered providers. `buildNone()` will trigger the necessary cleanup after a successful discovery and release previously allocated resources to avoid unnecessary memory usage (it decrements the reference counts of the routing entries of all the discovered providers because none of them is required anymore for this `GuidedProxyBuilder` instance).

 Example for the usage of a GuidedProxyBuilder:

 ```java